amitvmehndiratta/Prostate-Atlas-CMPB2020/README.md

 Singh, D; Kumar, V; Das, C.J; Singh, A; Mehndiratta, A; “Segmentation of prostate zones using probabilistic atlas-based method with diffusion-weighted MR images”, Computer Methods and Programs in Biomedicine (2020), pp.1-10, DOI:10.1016/j.cmpb.2020.105572. https://doi.org/10.1016/j.cmpb.2020.105572

-Copyright: These atlases can be used only for research purposes.
-Authors are not liable for any clinical use of it, authors could not held be responsible.

 For any detailed enquiry, please contact
 Dr Amit Mehndiratta, Indian Institute of Technology Delhi, India
   Email: amit.mehndiratta@keble.oxon.org

+Disclaimer: These atlases can be used only for research purposes.
+Authors are not liable for any clinical use of it, authors could not held be responsible.